A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: Do-conditionals from causal mechanisms in quantum cyclic causal models

 Ideally we would like to extend these ideas to quantum and post-quantum cyclic causal structures, where the causal mechanisms involve measurements and transformations on non-classical systems, which cannot be expressed using deterministic structural equations.
 In the non-classical case, it is unclear what conditions allow for the d-separation condition to be recovered.
 Even to make this question precise in the non-classical case, one would need to specify the analog of structural equations for such causal models which is an open problem.
-Here, we present a possible method for achieving this by explaining it using the following example and sketching how it might generalise to a larger class of causal models.
+Here we present a possible method for defining general cyclic causal models from given (possibly non-classical) causal mechanisms and for calculating observed and interventional distributions in the model, without assuming d-separation.
+We explain the method using the following example before sketching how it might generalize to a larger class of causal models.

 \begin{example}[A quantum cyclic causal model] Consider the cyclic variation of the bipartite Bell causal structure illustrated in Figure~\ref{fig: Qcycle1}.
 Let the common cause $\Lambda$ correspond to the Bell state $\ket{\psi_{\Lambda}}=\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$.
 Suppose that $A$ and $B$ are the settings of local measurements on the two subsystems such that when these variables take the value $0$, it denotes a measurement in the $\{\ket{0},\ket{1}\}$ basis on the associated subsystem, and the value $1$ denotes a measurement in the $\{\ket{+},\ket{-}\}$ basis. $X$ and $Y$ are the binary outcomes of these measurements where $\ket{0}$ or $\ket{+}$ correspond to outcome 0 and $\ket{1}$ or $\ket{-}$ correspond to 1.
 The additional constraints coming from the causal loop are that $B=X$ and $A=Y$.
 This specifies all the causal mechanisms, how do we calculate the observed distribution $P_{XYAB}$? \end{example}